-The Weatherization Program is classified as a major program as defined in Title 2 of the Code of Federal Regulations Subpart F - Audit Requirements.
+The Weatherization Program is classified as a major program as defined in 2 CFR Subpart F - Audit Requirements.

 An agency shall charge the cost of the required financial and compliance audit of the Weatherization Program to the Financial Audit budget line.
 Do not include the cost of a financial audit in the agency's indirect cost rate.
 Separate funding is available for audit costs, and the costs shall not be paid with administrative funds.